Iceland is a magical, beautiful, amazing, breathtaking country to visit.

-Last year there was a tourist that fell through a crevasse and was swept under a glacier and died of drowning.
+A few years ago a tourist fell through a crevasse and was swept under a glacier and died of drowning.
 Even if you have personal experience with glaciers, wouldn’t you just feel better knowing someone is there in case of an emergency?!
-Please be smart, friends.

-Did you know Iceland is classified as a tundra?
-This means the ecosystem is incredibly delicate!
-If the moss is damaged it can take HUNDREDS of years to grow back to its original state!
-I BEG YOU.
+Iceland is classified as a tundra which means the ecosystem is incredibly delicate!
+If the moss is damaged it can take HUNDREDS of years to grow back to its original state.
+So I BEG YOU.
 Do not walk on this beautiful pillowy goodness.

 I mean they’re put there for a reason RIGHT?!
 I think the video says it all.
 Putting your INFANT’S life in danger to get closer to a slippery waterfall?!
 Whyyyyyy.

 Vedur.is has the local radar and has a great hourly forecast.
-Although the weather isn’t usually nice, it’s still a good idea to check for storms and plan your day accordingly.
+Storms can roll in and cause road closures, flooding, or avalanches, so it’s important to plan your day accordingly.

 You can read my blog post about the most terrifying driving experience of my life if you need an example!

 If there is a rope closing something off, respect it, don’t climb over it.
-Don’t be like the people at Gullfoss.
+This is for your safety!
+Don’t be like the people at Seljandsfoss.
 Don’t.

 I speak with plenty of travelers that still feel uneasy tackling Iceland on their own.
 I get it, it can be scary!
 If you have any hesitation, that’s what private guides are for.
 Not only will they keep you safe, but they will teach you some fun facts along the way!